bright/new-www/content/blog/agile-risk-management-guide-to-risk-management-framework-in-software-development.md

 For example:

 <blockquote><h2></h2><div>As a result of a server outage, prescription data may not sync, which would lead to patients missing critical medication reminders.</div><footer></footer></blockquote>

+By writing hazard stories, teams can **clearly articulate risks**, making them easy to discuss, prioritize, and mitigate.